teddytomas/anchor-stoploss/README.md

-# Swap
+# Stoploss

-An example swap program that provides a convenient API to the Serum orderbook for performing instantly settled token swaps.
+A stoploss program that uses vaults to provide asynchronous execution

 ## Usage